 Churches and sexual diversity: a relationship that “offers little hope”

-Pope Francis says he supports same-sex civil unions, but most Christian-oriented churches are far from open to LGBT+ people.
-A lengthy questionnaire in Argentina demonstrates this.
+Pope Francis says he supports civil unions for same-sex couples, but most Christian-oriented churches are far from open to LGBT+ people.
+An extensive survey shows this in Argentina.

 By Alexis Oliva